fedor-rusak/thoughts/README.md

 You can enter any of these commands:

 * clear - clears your screen from commands
-* title - next input would be considered title for new note
+* title - next input would be considered title for new note.
+And shows current title if exists.
 * content - same as title but for content
 * tags - for adding options tag information
 * now - adds date to current note